www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Correct project registration for net.splitcells.network.hub and net.splitcells.network.
     * [ ] Execute the test with a reset script.
 # Tasks.
-* [ ] Consider creating unit tests with Claud code.
-* [ ] Improve developer bootstrap.
-    * [ ] Create a semi-automatic reset test for the developer bootstrap.
-    * [ ] Temporary move or delete /home/mavo-stream/.local/state/net.splitcells.* in order to test the DevDistroCell.
-    * [x] Setup SSH cache.
 * [ ] Move gel.ext into gel.core, in order to simplify the projects.
 * [ ] Test and thereby enforce validity of all links via SystemCellTest.
 * [ ] Use https://github.com/CodeIntelligenceTesting/jazzer to test website server.